conorbmurphy/Predicting-Seizures/README.md

 * Figure 3: In the above kernel density estimator plot we can see that most channels have higher frequency activity in non-seizure activity compared to pre-seizure brain states

+## Feature Building

+I built features surrounding a variety of hypotheses, each will be explored in detail below.

+FEATURE IMPORTANCE CHART

 ### Wavelet Transformation

 Given that the frequency of brain electrical activity appears to correlate with whether a seizure is immanent, I performed a wavelet transformation on data with five transformations within the bounds of each of the common wavelengths: